GoogleChrome/inert-polyfill/README.md

 - Content within an inert element may still be searched for (using the browser's Find box) or selected
 - Focused elements that become inert due to surrounding HTML changes will remain focused
+- Inert will work within a shadow root, but the CSS to support it is not included

 If these limitations do not work for your project, there is also a [WICG polyfill](https://github.com/WICG/inert), which uses `MutationObserver` to recursively walk HTML trees to clear `tabIndex` (clearing or setting to -1).
+This is more _correct_, but will incur a performance hit when inert is enabled or disabled.
-The `GoogleChrome` hosted polyfill simply overloads `focus` and related events to prevent focus, which has less setup cost.
+The `GoogleChrome` hosted polyfill simply overloads `focus` and related events to prevent focus.

 # Release